 Ukrainian soldier fire a mortar on the front line in Bakhmut.

-Air-raid sirens rang out across Ukraine on February 4 as Ukrainian defenders came under renewed Russian attacks in the eastern regions of Donetsk and Luhansk over the past 24 hours.
+Earlier, an air-raid alert for the whole of Ukraine was canceled without any reports of Russian shelling as Ukrainian defenders faced renewed attacks by Moscow's troops in the eastern regions of Donetsk and Luhansk over the past 24 hours.

 Amid warnings that a massive Russian offensive is in the making as Moscow's unprovoked invasion nears the one-year mark, the military said fighting had intensified in the Donbas.